 Reason #5: You No Longer Can Take Care of Yourself

 You will need medical detoxification for your opioid dependence when you no longer can function on a daily basis.
 As more of your attention goes to taking opioids and maintaining your supply, your daily obligations to yourself decrease in importance.
 Hygiene, paying bills, going to work, eating right and other important daily functions take a back seat to your addiction.
 Even if you manage to quit taking opioid drugs on your own through self-detox methods, your ability to handle life will continue to decline.

 In a medical detoxification program for opioid addiction, you will start on the road to wellness and re-establishing proper self-care.
 Once opioids leave your system and you have regained your health, you will transition to inpatient treatment.
 During treatment, you will receive the therapy, support, and life skills training needed to resume your normal daily life once you complete drug treatment.

 The Decision is Yours

 Making the commitment to getting professional help is difficult.
-The decision to using opioid drugs once and for all cannot be taken lightly.
+The decision to stop using opioid drugs once and for all cannot be taken lightly.
 While medical detox may seem an unnecessary step, it is extremely beneficial and increases your chances of staying sober long term.
-If you have questions about the importance of medical detox in your treatment program, contact the professionals at B-Hope today.
+If you have questions about the importance of medical detox in your treatment program, contact the professionals at Bridges of Hope today.